sirigowda/Reversi-Game/README.md

 Start the game by running main.py.

-This in turn calls Reversi.py, which upon considering all possible moves in a given state, using minimax, predicts the next best move and returns the next state.
+This in turn calls Reversi.py, which upon considering all possible moves in a given state, predicts the next best move and returns the new state.

 ### SYSTEM REQUIREMENTS